Walmart Case Study (Business Model):

 Walmart International segment includes three categories which are retail, wholesale and other.

-These categories have various formats such as supercenters, hypermarkets, Warehouse club, home improvement, specialty electronics, apparel stores and drug stores as well as digital retail.
+These categories have various formats such as supercenters, hypermarkets, Warehouse club, home improvement, speciality electronics, apparel stores and drug stores as well as digital retail.

 c) Sam’s Club Segment